CHernandezNY/k8s-ansible/README.md

 ## System requirements

-Deployment environment must have Ansible 2.16.0+
+Deployment environment must have Ansible 2.19.0+
 All nodes should have Python3 installed
 All nodes must have passwordless SSH access

 ## Usage

-First create a new directory based on the `sample` directory within the `inventory` directory:
+First create a new directory based on the `sample` folder within the `inventory` directory:

 ```bash
 cp -R inventory/sample inventory/